 Black Friday advice to retailers

-- Ensure an effective cloud security is in place and takes control of your encryption keys
+Ensure effective cloud security is in place and takes control of your encryption keys

-- Implement penetration testing and vulnerability assessments on all the devices and network.
+Implement penetration testing and vulnerability assessments on all devices and networks.

 Black Friday advice for shoppers